 Rajit: We’re using financial governance to create value for the organization through cost monitoring and optimization, ROI analysis of all our workloads, creating internal chargeback models, and reusing data in multiple environments.
 Qubole came up with the Cost Explorer feature which shows how much QCU you are using.
 QCU means the unit where we measure how much Qubole units we are using.

-TIP 4: Leverage Cost Explorer which can provide data with correct attributes to drive financial conversation.
+TIP 4: Leverage Cost Explorer which can provide data with correct attributes to drive the financial conversation.

 View the recording of the panel here.